The Reactive Synthesis Competition (SYNTCOMP): 2018-2021: Conclusion

 \section{Conclusion}

 In this article we have reported on the last four editions of SYNTCOMP, the reactive synthesis competition.
-Furthermore, we analyzed the results of our experimental evaluations, including a ranking of the participating tools with respect to quantity and quality of solutions.
-We observe a measurable improvement in terms of the performance of the top solvers in each track.
-Additionally, the number of collected benchmarks continues to grow.
+Furthermore, we analyzed the results of our experimental evaluations, including a ranking of the participating tools with respect to quantity and quality of solutions. \revtwo{4}{We observe a measurable improvement in terms of the performance of the top solvers in the LTL and parity tracks (see {\autoref{tab:ltl}} and {\autoref{tab:solvedltlbenchs}}, then {\autoref{tab:parity-real}} and {\autoref{tab:parity-synt}}, respectively).
+In particular, every year we see more tools solving more benchmarks.
+Additionally, the number of collected benchmarks continues to grow (see {\autoref{tab:ltlbenchs}} and {\autoref{tab:parity-real}}).
+Also important to note is that the SYNTCOMP benchmarks are now being used in subfields of computer science outside of verification:} In the field of satisfiability testing, synthesis can be seen as an application for \emph{quantified Boolean formula} tools (see, e.g.,~\cite{DBLP:conf/sat/TentrupR19}, where the SYNTCOMP benchmarks are used as a reference).
+In the field of artificial intelligence, synthesis can be seen as an application for \emph{planning} tools (see, e.g.,~\cite{DBLP:conf/ijcai/CamachoMBM18}).
+Finally, in the field of programming languages, reactive synthesis tools have been found useful to generate functional programs~\cite{DBLP:conf/haskell/Finkbeiner0PS19}.